 Concluded Eccles, “Since implementing our room booking system there’s definitely better utilisation of rooms.
 If people don’t need them they are proactively released for someone else to use.
 And, because you can see room capacity when you’re looking for a free room, people can now select a room that is more appropriate to their needs.

-It’s also made the process of booking a Skype for Business meeting and adding the Surface Pro Hub rooms so streamlined and easy.
-On the day of the meeting you just check into the room, walk in, sign into Skype, share your screen to people already dialled in, start drawing on the screen, send your email to all the participants, finish your session and check-out.
+It’s also made the process of booking a Teams meeting and adding the Surface Pro Hub rooms so streamlined and easy.
+On the day of the meeting you just check into the room, walk in, sign into Teams, share your screen to people already dialled in, start drawing on the screen, send your email to all the participants, finish your session and check-out.
 It’s almost magical.”

 Built on the outskirts of Bath on the site of a former hospital for infectious diseases, the operations centre – also the Wessex Water HQ - is hailed as one of the greenest offices in Europe.